c0wsaysmoo/plane-tracker-rgb-pi/README.md

 The script runs 24/7 and saves its result to a file called close.txt inside the its-a-plane-python folder.
 Every time a flight is detected, it compares the current flight’s distance to the one previously logged.
 If it’s closer, it overwrites the file with the new flight’s info.

-New addition is the ability for the tracker to send you an email each time it logs a new closest flight.
+New addition is the ability for the tracker to send you an email each time it logs a new closest flight with the flight information and distance.

 ```
 nano /home/path/its-a-plane-python/close.txt